zehua0417/checkmate.nvim/README.md

 ---May need to tweak some colors to your liking
 ---@field style checkmate.StyleSettings?
 ---
---- Depth within a todo item's hierachy from which actions (e.g. toggle) will act on the parent todo item
+--- Depth within a todo item's hierarchy from which actions (e.g. toggle) will act on the parent todo item
 --- Examples:
 --- 0 = toggle only triggered when cursor/selection includes same line as the todo item/marker
 --- 1 = toggle triggered when cursor/selection includes any direct child of todo item